 Aromatic diisocyanates—primarily MDI and TDI—are used by various industries as building blocks primarily to make polyurethane products, such as rigid and flexible foams, coatings, adhesives, sealants and elastomers.
-Many of the products that you rely upon every day are safer, tougher and more comfortable through the use of polyurethanes made with diisocyanates chemistry.
-Extensive safety precautions are undertaken by the DII and polyurethane industries to protect worker and consumer health and to comply with all government regulations.
+Many of the products that we rely upon every day are safer, tougher and more comfortable through the use of polyurethanes made with diisocyanates (DII) chemistry.
+Extensive safety precautions are undertaken by the DII and polyurethane industries to address the health and safety of users of DII and to comply with all government regulations.

-If you are interested in learning more about diisocyanates chemistry, including environmental, health and safety information, here are some helpful resources you may want to visit:
+If you are interested in learning more about diisocyanates chemistry and related products, here are some helpful resources you may want to visit:

 Federal Government Agencies